Marcus-Kodehode/ReadySOFT-Project/docs/summaries/TASK_LANDING_SEARCH_SUMMARY.md

 **Combined Filtering:**
 - Updated `x-show` directive on tenant cards to filter by both search and business type:
   - `x-show="(search === '' || '{{ strtolower($tenant->name) }}'.includes(search.toLowerCase())) && (selectedType === '' || selectedType === '{{ $tenant->business_type }}')"`
-  - Uses `x-transition` for smooth show/hide animations
+  - Uses detailed `x-transition` directives for smooth animations:
+    - Enter: `transition ease-out duration-200` with scale-95 to scale-100 and opacity 0 to 100
+    - Leave: `transition ease-in duration-150` with scale-100 to scale-95 and opacity 100 to 0
+- Added computed `filteredCount` property to accurately track visible results
-- Added "No results" message that displays when filters yield no matches
+- Enhanced "No results" message with:
+  - Smooth slide-up transition (`translate-y-4` to `translate-y-0`)
+  - "Clear filters" button that resets both search and selectedType
+  - Improved messaging: "Try adjusting your search or filter"
 - Added `x-cloak` style to prevent flash of unstyled content

 #### 2. Updated `tests/Feature/LandingPageTenantGridTest.php`